ZeyBau/Breww-to-Hived/README.md

 **How do we do this?**

 We open the "settings.json" file
-- this contains lines for the different flavours such as: {"name": "Elderflower", "code": "E", "priority": 2, "aliases": ["Elderflower"]},
+- this contains lines for the different flavours such as:
--
+      {"name": "Elderflower", "code": "E", "priority": 2, "aliases": ["Elderflower"]},
+- we look at the final line of this text, which should be the Turmeric line
+- add a comma to the end of this line
+- then below it paste this exact line
+      {"name": "NAME", "code": "CODE", "priority": 8, "aliases": ["ALIAS"]}
+- make sure this is in line with all the other text
+- **then, we are going to fill in all the sections that are in BLOCK CAPITALS**
+- so for watermelon, we replace "NAME" with "Watermelon" or however it appears on the Breww orders
+- we replace "CODE" with "W" or however you want to shorten watermelon
+- we replace "Alias" with "Watermelon" or however it may be otherwise called e.g. for blood orange, sometimes it is referred to simply as "Blood Orange" and other times it is called "Carmelo's Blood Orange", this is also case sensitive
+- after replacing those three fields **SAVE THE FILE**
+- then you should be able to run the app.

+  # If anything goes wrong and you cannot fix it, please grab Zey